Assisting in the installation of electrical/electronic equipment

 1. Carry out all of the following during the installation of the electrical/electronic equipment:

-1. adhere to procedures or systems in place for risk assessment, COSHH, personal protective equipment and other relevant safety regulations
+1.1 adhere to procedures or systems in place for risk assessment, personal protective equipment and other relevant safety regulations and procedures to realise a safe system of work

 2. Assist in the installation of six of the following electrical modules/components: